LesUski/100-Days-in-Cloud/Labs/79-Create&Deploy-App-CodeDeploy-CodePipeline/README.md

 ---

 ### Lab steps
 1. Start with launching an EC2 Instance of type t2.micro with Amazon Linux.
-It will need a IAM Role that will allow CodeDeploy to performa action on it and access to S3.
+It will need a IAM Role that will allow CodeDeploy to perform a action on it and access to S3.
 Create a new Security Group and allow HTTP connections from *anywhere*.
-When the instance's status cahnges to *Running* note down its the IPv4 Public IP Address.
+When the instance's status changes to *Running* note down its the IPv4 Public IP Address.

 2. SSH into EC2 Instance.
 Instal AWS CLI and CodeDeploy Agent.
 Switch to root user: